divadde/GaV/README.md

 ### 2. The "Easy" vs. "Hard" Classification Dilemma
 The Verifier agent autonomously decides whether a verification task is "Easy" (solvable via metadata/reflection) or "Hard" (requires Python code execution).

 * **Behavior of Non-Reasoner Models:** Models like `qwen-plus` (without thinking mode) tend to **underestimate complexity**.
 They frequently classify ambiguous tasks as "Easy," bypassing the Data Analyst to save tokens.
 While this reduces cost, it leads to superficial verification and lower accuracy.
-Indeed, it was observed that non-reasoning models from Qwen family have a higher ration of **15%** of easy classifications.
+Indeed, it was observed that non-reasoning models from Qwen family have a higher ratio of **15%** of easy classifications.
 * **Valid "Easy" Cases:** The "Easy" path is legitimate only when the hypothesis is trivial or directly verifiable against the statistical summary provided by the Description component (e.g., checking value ranges or null counts).

 ### 3. Ablation: Why "Reflection" is Not Enough
-We investigated the necessity of the **Data Analyst** (Code Execution) compared to a simple "Reflection" mechanism (LLM self-correction without tools).
+We deeply investigated the necessity of the **Data Analyst** (Code Execution) compared to a simple "Reflection" mechanism (LLM self-correction without tools).

 * **Reflection (Verifier without Tools):** As established in recent literature, self-reflection helps reduce syntax errors and basic hallucinations.
 However, our ablation study confirms that for **Data Profiling**, reflection is insufficient.
 An LLM cannot "think" its way to the truth about a dataset's distribution or hidden constraints.
 * **Execution (Verifier with Data Analyst):** The ability to execute code allows the system to empirically validate specific constraints (e.g., *"Is this truly a Foreign Key?"*, *"Are dates strictly sequential?"*).
     * *Result:* Disabling the Data Analyst forces the system into a "Reflection-Only" mode, which fails to capture granular semantic details, reverting to the performance levels of the "Description Only" configuration.

+I risultati qui presenti in tabella, confermano un leggero aumento delle performance rispetto alla solo componente descrittivo, ma performance in generale inferiori rispetto a utilizzare completamente il Data-Analyst:

 ---